Technigo/project-react-native-app/README.md

 # Project React Native App 📱

+## Learning goals

+How to:
+-use React Native to create a mobile app
+-use styled components for styling
-The assignment wast to create a drawer navigator containing at least three different items.
+-create a drawer navigator

-## The problem

 ## View it live